rails/rails/guides/source/action_view_overview.md

 </optgroup>
 ```

-Note: Only the `optgroup` and `option` tags are returned, so you still have to wrap the output in an appropriate `select` tag.
+NOTE: Only the `optgroup` and `option` tags are returned, so you still have to wrap the output in an appropriate `select` tag.

 #### options_for_select